Future perspectives in mass spectrometry of plant lipids.

 Key Findings

-Mass spectrometry enables large-scale analysis of complex lipid molecules at the individual species level with minimal sample preparation required
+Mass spectrometry technology now enables large-scale analysis of complex plant lipids at the level of individual molecules with minimal sample preparation effort.

 Species Mentioned